Why an innovation strategy is essential for business growth

-In an era of disruptive technologies, social transformation, and economic uncertainty, innovation is not a luxury.
-It is a necessity.
+In an era of disruptive innovation, social transformation, and economic uncertainty, innovation is not a luxury.
+It is a necessity for enterprises and startups alike.
 Yet, RevelX research among almost 1000 companies shows that 60% do not have a clear innovation plan.
 And that is problematic.
-Because without direction, innovation becomes ad hoc, random, and rarely effective.
+Because without a clear, structured approach, innovation becomes ad hoc, random, and rarely effective.

-An innovation strategy is the plan that outlines how innovation contributes to the long-term relevance and success of an organization.
+An innovation strategy is the plan that outlines how innovation efforts contribute to the long-term relevance and success of an organization.
 It defines:

 A strong strategy ensures that innovation is not separate from your business strategy, but complements and reinforces it.